mikenomitch/wisefish/README.md

-# Platemail
+# Wisefish

-Platemail is meant to provide a base boilerplate for quickly building out webapps.
+Wisefish is meant to provide a base boilerplate for quickly building out webapps.

 ### Backend: